sib-swiss/shell-scripting-training/exercises/instructions/exercises_1.md

 > **❓ Questions:** why does it not work as expected ?

 > **✨ Note:** we have not yet formally seen the syntax of `for` loops, but it
-> doesn't really matter here (the syntax of the for loop is correct, the
+> doesn't really matter here: the syntax of the for loop is correct, the
-> problem is elsewhere).
+> problem is elsewhere.

 > **⚠️ Warning:** make sure that you are using `bash` and not `zsh`  - the
 > [Z shell](https://en.wikipedia.org/wiki/Z_shell) - which is currently the